A classic Italian recipe, also known as pasta alla norma, ziti with roasted eggplant and ricotta cheese is a quick and impressive pasta dish.

 A Few Tips on Cooking with Eggplant

 I just love working with eggplant.
-I have a number of recipes both in my cookbook and on here, such as deconstructed baba ghanoush or classic eggplant parmesan.
+I have a number of recipes both in my first cookbook and on here, such as deconstructed baba ghanoush or classic eggplant parmesan.

 - When picking out an eggplant, look for the younger, smaller eggplants.
 They will have less seeds and be less bitter.